airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-airbyte-cloud-notifications.md

 Open each section to see an example of the payload returned for the notification type.

 :::info
-Airbyte passes the `data` payload along with text blocks that are intended for Slack usage.
+Airbyte passes both the `data` payload along with text blocks that are intended for Slack usage.
 :::

 <details>